The park is open from sunrise to sunset for day use. The campground is open 24 hours.

 Historically, the area was once home to the Kawaiisu Indians, who left petroglyphs in the El Paso mountains and other evidence of their inhabitation.
 The spectacular gash situated at the western edge of the El Paso mountain range was on the Native American trade route for thousands of years.
 During the early 1870s, the colorful rock formations in the park served as landmarks for 20-mule team freight wagons that stopped for water.
 About 1850, it was used by the footsore survivors of the famous Death Valley trek including members of the Arcane and Bennett families along with some of the Illinois Jayhawkers.
 The park now protects significant paleontology sites and the remains of 1890s-era mining operations, and has been the site for a number of movies.

 After wet winters, the park's floral displays are stunning.
-This winter was very dry so the wildflowers should be sparse this year, but the beauty of the desert, combined with the geologic features make this park a camper's favorite destination.
+The beauty of the desert, combined with the geologic features make this park a camper's favorite destination.
 Wildlife you may encounter includes roadrunners, hawks, lizards, mice and squirrels.

 Camping in developed sites only in Ricardo Campground.
 The campground is tucked up against the base of dramatic desert cliffs, with 50 primitive campsites, potable water, pit toilets, fire rings, and tables.
 Bring your own firewood, or purchase it at the visitor center.
 There are no RV hook-ups or showers.
 A maximum of 8 people is allowed per site (there are no group sites).